How to Photograph Wildlife in Banff National Park, Canada

 Think outside the box when it comes to compositions and wait for that opportune moment; quality over quantity is the mindset I have when I am out shooting.

 Finally, lead by example.
-Odds are that you won’t be the only one stopping to photograph wildlife, but while most people will be snapping away with their cell phone, you will stand out with your gear.
+Odds are that you won’t be the only one seeking where to see wildlife in Banff, but while most people will be snapping away with their cell phone, you will stand out with your camera gear.
 So ensure that you set an example of how to respectfully watch wildlife.